Iran–Russia relations: Russian invasion of Ukraine

-Iran-Israel war
+Twelve-Day War

-On 17 January 2025, Russian President Vladimir Putin and Iranian President Masoud Pezeshkian signed the Iranian–Russian Treaty on Comprehensive Strategic Partnership to strengthen bilateral ties.
+On 17 January 2025, Russian president Vladimir Putin and Iranian president Masoud Pezeshkian signed the Iranian–Russian Treaty on Comprehensive Strategic Partnership to strengthen bilateral ties.
 The treaty was ratified between April and June, shortly before the outbreak of the Iran–Israel war on June 13, 2025.
 This treaty is not a military alliance and does not commit Russia to defend Iran.
 Before the war, Russia also denied any military assistance to Iran in the event of a U.S. military invasion, while asserting that such an invasion would ultimately fail.

-Following the Iran–Israel war that started on 13 June 2025, Russian officials described the Middle East escalation as “alarming” and “dangerous,” though Russian media highlighted potential benefits for Moscow, such as rising oil prices, diminished global focus on Ukraine, and a possible diplomatic role for the Kremlin.
+Following the Iran–Israel war that started on 13 June 2025, Russian officials described the Middle East escalation as "alarming" and "dangerous," though Russian media highlighted potential benefits for Moscow, such as rising oil prices, diminished global focus on Ukraine, and a possible diplomatic role for the Kremlin.
 However, analysts noted that a prolonged conflict could also carry significant risks for Russia, including the potential overthrow of Iran's current leadership and the loss of a key regional partner, after already having lost Syria.

 During the war, after both Israel and the US had bombed Iran, Iranian Foreign Minister Abbas Araghchi met with Putin in Moscow on 23 June 2025.
-In televised remarks, Putin condemned the U.S. bombing as “absolutely unprovoked aggression” and reaffirmed Russia's intent to support the Iranian people.
-Araghchi, in turn, defended Iran's response as legitimate self-defense and thanked Russia for its condemnation of the attacks, praising Moscow for standing on the “right side of history and international law.”
+In televised remarks, Putin condemned the U.S. bombing as "absolutely unprovoked aggression" and reaffirmed Russia's intent to support the Iranian people.
+Araghchi, in turn, defended Iran's response as legitimate self-defense and thanked Russia for its condemnation of the attacks, praising Moscow for standing on the "right side of history and international law."
 While Putin expressed a desire to work together on resolving the crisis, he refrained from pledging any specific assistance to his main ally in the region.
 Kremlin spokesman Dmitry Peskov noted that Moscow had offered to mediate but emphasized that further action would depend on Iran's needs.
 The visit underscored the strength, but also the boundaries, of Iran's partnerships, as Russia's backing appeared confined to diplomacy.

-In August 2025, it was confirmed that Russia had provided Iran with advanced Krasukha EW systems, which employ "a broadband multifunctional electronic attack system" which interfere with radar and satellite signals as well as intelligence, surveillance and reconnaissance (ISR) sensors, such as those used by AWACS airborne radar systems, and surveillance platforms installed on the E-8 aircraft.
+In August 2025, it was confirmed that Russia had provided Iran with advanced Krasukha electronic warfare systems, which employ "a broadband multifunctional electronic attack system" which interfere with radar and satellite signals as well as intelligence, surveillance and reconnaissance (ISR) sensors, such as those used by AWACS airborne radar systems, and surveillance platforms installed on the E-8 aircraft.

 On 24 August 2025, Mohammad Sadr, a member of Iran's Expediency Discernment Council, accused Russia of disclosing the locations of Iranian air defence systems, adding further that the strategic alliance with Moscow was "worthless".

+2026 Iran war

+On 28 February 2026, Israel and the United States launched a joint attack on Iran, killing Supreme Leader Ali Khamenei.
+Vladimir Putin condemned the assassination, stating that it was "committed in cynical violation of all norms of human morality and international law."
+Russia was reported to have provided Iran with geospatial intelligence for targeting U.S. warships, aircraft, and military command and control infrastructure in the region.